z669016/adventofcode-2020/README.md

 a first tile on the top-left and trying to add tiles at the right and below... maybe I'll rewrite my solution.

 ## Day 21
-Thhis is a puzzle for deduction.
+This is a puzzle for deduction.
 First create an overview with possible foods per possible allergen.
 From that, create a list of possible allergens per ingredient.
 This overview will contain allergens that are contained only in one ingredient.
 Then iterate over the sets, and when there are multiple ingredients that could contain an allergen, remove the ingredients that are specificly linked to one allergen.
 This basically solves part 2, and it enables you to compile a list of ingredients that cannot contain an allergen.
 Solving part 1 is simply counting occurrences.

+# Day 22
+Not so difficult today ...
+A '''Player''' class represents a player, holds the cards for a player, and calculates the score.
+The '''Combat''' class takes two lists of card numbers and creates two players.
+The '''play()''' method runs the game by taking one card from each player, and follow the rules on winning/loosing.
+Straight forward and rather simple.

+Part two requires a little bit more efford.
+I created a '''RecursiveCombat''' (that inherits from '''Combat''') which keeps a history (as a '''Set<String>''') and implements different rules in the '''play()''' method.
+There was a catch in the stop-condition for the recursion.
+I initially implemented it as "if either player one or player two, gets a set of cards that was in the game before, then stop", but it should have been "if player 1 and player 2, at the same time, have a set of cards they have had before, then stop" (I need to admit, as the rule is to prevent infinity, the second interpretation makes more sense).